As an LTA Accredited or LTA Accredited+ coach, you're provided with insurance for the everyday liabilities you face

 Am I covered to work as a coach abroad?

-If you are an LTA Accredited coach, you are covered to work abroad temporarily as long as your permanent residence is in the UK.
+If you are an LTA Accredited coach, you are covered to work abroad temporarily as long as your permanent residence is in Great Britain.
 If you move abroad to live, you must arrange insurance in your new country of residence.

 Are there any other exclusion criteria?